its-tushar-bit/sonatype-firewall-extension/readme.md

 `mvn clean install`

-If you just want to build the project in order to get up and running quickly, you can skip all tests and JS obfuscation as follows (run from the root dir):
+If you just want to build the project in order to get up and running quickly, you can skip all tests as follows (run from the root dir):

-`mvn clean install -DskipTests -Dskip-obfuscate`
+`mvn clean install -DskipTests`

 ### Building for front-end development ###